-Tuck Fest is a multi-day festival that celebrates the outdoor lifestyle through nearly 150 clinics, musical performances, races, yoga practices, films, and more over four days.
-With its packed schedule and attendance, the weekend of April 25 through 28 warrants a little extra planning and preparation than your average weekend at the U.S. National Whitewater Center.
+Tuck Fest is a multi-day festival that celebrates the outdoor lifestyle through nearly 150 clinics, musical performances, races, yoga practices and more over three days.
+With its packed schedule and attendance, the weekend of April 24 – 26 warrants a little extra planning and preparation than your average weekend at the Whitewater Center.
 Here’s how to make the most of Tuck Fest, from parking and vendors, to food and beverage, to weekend highlights.

 Plan Your Day

-Tuck Fest runs Thursday afternoon through Sunday evening, with live music, races, competitions, clinics, yoga, and films stacked throughout the weekend.
+Tuck Fest runs Friday morning through Sunday evening, with live music, races, competitions, clinics, and yoga stacked throughout the weekend.
 We recommend reviewing the schedule and map in detail to prioritize your plan.
-Find a printable version of the daily schedule and map on the Festival Map page.
+Check back a month before the festival to find a printable version of the daily schedule and map on the Festival Map page.

 Tickets and Add-ons

 Tuck Fest is free to attend.
-To enjoy music, participate in clinics and land-based yoga, or peruse vendor village, the only thing you will need to pay is standard parking fees (on-site parking is $6 per day for cars and motorcycles; $18 per day for vans, RVs, and buses).
+To enjoy music, spectate any race or competition, participate in clinics and land-based yoga, or peruse vendor village, the only thing you will need to pay is standard parking fees (on-site parking is $6 per day for cars and motorcycles; $18 per day for vans, RVs, and buses).

 Tuck Fest isn’t just a spectator festival.
 If you would like to take part in one of the 35+ races or competitions, one flat fee will grant you access to every single competition over the weekend (except for the Deep Water Solo Competition – that is invite only).
 If you have your eye on rafting, ziplining, flatwater SUP, or any other of our activities, activity passes will be available all weekend.

-If private bathrooms, a private bar, and catered meal is your speed, there are still some Terrace Access passes available for $50 which offer a premiere view of the live music and festivities.
+If private bathrooms, a private bar, and catered meals are your speed, join us for Terrace Access for a premiere view of the live music and festivities.

 Parking and Arrival

 Arrive early.
 Peak traffic times are typically in the late afternoon and evening before the musical headliners; Saturday is high traffic throughout the day.
 Allow yourself ample time to arrive if you are planning to attend a specific event or performance.
 Parking can be up to a half mile walk from the main facility, so wear comfortable walking shoes.
 Keep in mind that as with any festival or concert of this size, there will be a significant volume of guests leaving the facility immediately following the final performance.
-Stick around for the encore, another beer, or to hang out with your friends while the mass exodus occurs.
+Stick around for the encore, another beer, or to hang out with your friends to avoid peak traffic times.

 We welcome the use of Uber, Lyft, and other ride-sharing options.
-There will be a designated and free ridesharing drop-off point on the Parkway.
+There will be a designated free ridesharing drop-off point on the Parkway.
 From the drop-off point, it is a half mile walk to the main facility.
 If you would like to be dropped off at the main facility, standard parking fees ($6 per vehicle) will apply.
+Keep in mind during peak traffic hours you may need to walk to meet your ride at the designated pickup spot due to traffic.

 Food and Beverage

-While there is no outside food and beverage allowed at the U.S. National Whitewater Center, there are numerous options around the facility to grab a cold beverage and a full meal or quick snack.
+While there is no outside food and beverage permitted at the Whitewater Center, there are numerous options around the facility to grab a cold beverage and a full meal or quick snack.

 There will be over 100 beers on tap during Tuck Fest.
 While the Pump House Biergarten, The Market Bar and River’s Edge are always options, cold drinks can also be purchased in the Trail Center, Kayak Center, and Outfitters.
-Take advantage of pop-ups and can bars all over the festival, including at the Big Drop Tents (across the river from the River Jam stage) and the Dam Bar (across the bridge behind the River Jam stage).
+Take advantage of pop-ups and can bars all over the festival.

-For food, don’t forget about the Pit and Land Yacht on the southern side of Belmont Abbey College Island, offering Southern BBQ and Latin American fare, respectively.
-The Pavilion will be offering food such as burgers, hot dogs, and french fries, and the Tuck Fest Market (located at the Big Drop tents across the river from the River Jam stage) will be offering chips, wraps, and sandwiches.
-The Market, Trail Center, Kayak Center, and Outfitters also offer snacks such as trail mix, energy bars, and chips for a quick refuel.
+For food, don’t forget about the Pit and Land Yacht on the southern side of Belmont Abbey College Island, offering Southern BBQ and Tex Mex fare.
+The Pavilion will be offering food such as burgers, hot dogs, and french fries.
+The Market, Trail Center, Kayak Center and Outfitters also offer snacks such as trail mix, energy bars, and chips for a quick refuel.

 View all Food and Beverage Hours of Operation on the Tuck Fest Food and Beverage page.